legendary-mich/moonpipe/README.md

 // output: mapped_A <-- a value from the cache at the key 'a'
 ```

-### Timeout in PromiseValves
+#### Timeout in PromiseValves
-You can provide a `timeoutMs` param to every promise-based valve.
+Use the `timeoutMs` param for promise-based valves that are not supposed to live too long.
 If the promise is not settled within the provided number of milliseconds, it will be rejected with a `TimeoutError`.
 ```javascript
 const { MoonPipe } = require('moonpipe')
 const { delayPromise } = require('../test/utils.js')